isotopp/isotopp.github.io/content/posts/2020-09-07-mysql-from-a-developers-perspective.md

   Looking at things that are stateful and attached to a MySQL connection, and are lost on disconnect.

 - [MySQL Transactions - the logical view]({{< ref "/content/posts/2020-07-29-mysql-transactions-the-logical-view.md" >}}).
-  This article introduces the concept of `TRANSACTION ISOLATION LEVEL` and how pushing things into the Undo Log, while a necessity to implement `ROLLBACK` for a Writer, enables features for a Reader.
+  This article introduces the concept of `TRANSACTION ISOLATION LEVEL` and how pushing things into the Undo-Log, while a necessity to implement `ROLLBACK` for a Writer, enables features for a Reader.

 - [MySQL Transactions - writing data]({{< ref "/content/posts/2020-07-30-mysql-transactions---writing-data.md" >}}).
   This article has code in Github, in mysql-transactions-counter.
 We increment a counter in the database, with multiple concurrent writers, and see what happens.